Maťo Homola: TCR Europe (2019-2022)

+FIA Motorsport Games (2019)

+In November 2019 at the inaugural FIA Motorsport Games held at the Autodromo di Vallelunga near Rome, Homola represented Slovakia in the Touring Car Cup class, driving a Hyundai i30 N TCR for the BRC Racing Team.

+He began the weekend strongly by finishing 2nd in the first race, putting him in contention for a medal.
+In Race 2 he adopted a conservative strategy, finishing 5th and securing the 3rd position for Slovakia.

+The result marked a significant international achievement in his career and contributed to the profile of Slovak motorsport on the global stage.

-FIA WTCR 2018
+FIA WTCR (2018)

 Before the end of 2017 season, TCR International Series and FIA WTCC agreed on a mutual collaboration that led to a brand new world championship - FIA WTCR.

 Homola, as the only Slovak driver, got into the FIA WTCR starting grid, mainly thanks to the positive relationship with DG Sport Competition.
 Homola competed in FIA WTCR with brand new Peugeot 308 TCR in Belgian team DG Sport Competition.

 Homola placed first on the Vila Real race track in Portugal.
 During the whole race, he was fighting with 3-time BTCC Champion, Gordon Shedden, and 4-time World Champion, Yvan Muller on Hyundai i30 N TCR.
 Both of them couldn't pass Homola and he finished in 1st place.

 Homola finished the FIA WTCR season in 18th place.

+TCR International Series (2016-2017)

+After having successfully finished on 5th position in 2016 in TCR International Series with B3 Racing Team Hungary, Mato Homola has switched to DG Sport Competition and Opel Astra OPC TCR.

+FIA ETCC - European Touring Car Cup (2012-2015)

+Mato Homola had raced successive seasons in the European Touring Car Cup for Homola Motorsport.
+He was the runner-up in the championship in both 2013 and 2014 in the S2000 class.
+In 2015 he made the switch to the Single-makes Trophy where every driver competes with a SEAT León Cup Racer.
+In 2015 he also made a one-off appearance at the Slovakian round in the WTCC with Campos Racing.

 Racing record

 Career summary

+† As Homola was a guest driver, he was ineligible for points.